 Professional Learning Community (PLC) meetings have been embedded in the meeting schedule on a weekly basis, ensuring all staff are aware of the priority placed on them.
-PLCs have also been supported through weekly Collaborative Planning meetings, with a range of formative assessment tools for Literacy and Numeracy (second have of the year) being introduced through meetings which were then implemented in classrooms and analyzed during PLC.
+PLCs have also been supported through weekly Collaborative Planning meetings, with a range of formative assessment tools for Literacy and Numeracy being used in both settings to ensure 'point of need' teaching for all students.

-Staff continued working in PLCs during Term 1 and Term 4 this year (during Term 2 and 3 adjustments were made to the meeting schedule due to Remote Learning).
+Staff continued working in PLCs during the school year.
 In Term 1 staff continued to implement a range of new formative assessment tools (supported by the Learning Specialist and Literacy PLT meetings) in their classrooms.
 Teachers worked with their PLC teams to assess this data and plan changes to their classroom practice based on the individual needs of students.
 In Term 4, staff focused on moderating and formative assessments in order to build consistency with marking, and on growing their collaborative planning skills, including beginning to build habits around using formative assessment data to plan 'in the moment' teaching.

 We are pleased that we continue to see a shift in teacher mindset towards staff putting their focus and energy into things that impact teaching and learning.
-Teachers are eager to use designated non face-to-face meeting time for planning and discussing formative assessment wherever possible.
+Teachers are eager to use designated non-face-to-face meeting time for planning and discussing formative assessment wherever possible.

-Teacher capability in Literacy has been a focus through 2021.
-Regular Literacy PLT meetings have been centered on reviewing the Reader's and Writer's Workshop model of instruction and introducing new forms of formative assessment which can be used in classrooms and analysed during Professional Learning Community meetings.
-All classroom teachers participated in a 'book club' to undertake professional reading across 2020 on the area of Reader's Notebooks as tools for teaching and assessing, with the school purchasing a copy of 'Notebook Connections' by Aimee Buckner for each teacher.
-Through PLT meetings they also explored the use of Writer's Notebooks which complemented this learning, and many engaging discussions were had around new learning and the trialing of new practices.
+Teacher capability in Numeracy has been a focus through 2022.
+Regular Numeracy PLT meetings have been centered on reviewing the Numeracy Workshop model of instruction and introducing new forms of formative assessment which can be used in classrooms and analysed during Professional Learning Community (PLC) meetings.
+All classroom teachers participated in PLCs to undertake professional reading for teaching and assessing, with the school investing in significant Professional Learning.
+Through PLT meetings they also explored the delivery of Numeracy with many engaging discussions were had around new learning and the trialing of new practices.
+Clarinda Calculators (CC) was introduced to help progress number fluency and stretch students expectations in Numeracy.